-Exams are optional and only needed if you want to use this study as a credit in a formal qualification.
+Exams are optional for short courses and only needed if you want to use this study as a credit in a formal qualification.
 If you pass all assignments you will receive a Course Completion Letter, if you pass all assignments and the exam you will be awarded an ACS Statement of Attainment.

 COURSE STRUCTURE AND CONTENT

 The course comprises 8 lessons, as follows:-